 Subscribe to our newsletters & stay updated

-The International Association of Plumbing and Mechanical Officials (IAPMO) has made the 2019 Uniform Solar, Hydronics & Geothermal Code (USHGC) and Uniform Swimming Pool, Spa & Hot Tub Code (USPSHTC) Technical Committee Meeting Monographs available for download.
+The International Association of Plumbing and Mechanical Officials (IAPMO) has made the 2021 Uniform Plumbing Code (UPC) and Uniform Mechanical Code (UMC) Technical Committee (TC) meeting monographs available for download.
+These monographs will be used at the upcoming TC meetings in May.

-All individuals anticipating an active role in the ANSI-accredited consensus development of the Uniform Codes at the Technical Committee Meetings, June 18-19, in Ontario, California, will want to download these documents in Adobe PDF format from the following URLs:
+All individuals anticipating an active role in the ANSI-accredited consensus development of the Uniform Codes will want to download the following documents in Adobe PDF format from the following URLs:

-The Technical Committee Meeting Monographs contain every code change proposal submitted for the 2021 editions of the USHGC and USPSHTC as part of the American National Standards Institute (ANSI)-accredited consensus code development process employed by IAPMO.
+The monographs contain every code change proposal submitted for the 2024 editions of the UPC and UMC as part of the American National Standards Institute (ANSI)-accredited consensus code development process employed by IAPMO.